matt-paul/mars-robots-2017/README.md

  - Fully style the UI to evoke exploring the red planet!

+ - Split App.js into container / stateless view component

- - Implement the full input, where multiple robot data can be entered at the same time rather than one after another
+ - Implement the full input, where multiple robot data can be entered at the same time rather than one after another.
+Each robot will have it's own RobotInput component.

  - Finally, I would like to reflect further on how readable my code is, and what else I can do to make it more self documenting and readable.